ANNUAL MEETING|Special Symposia

-The following organized symposia will be included in the program at the 2024 IALE-North American Annual Meeting!
+The following organized symposia was included in the program at the 2024 IALE-North American Annual Meeting.

 An Organized Symposium is a series of integrated presentations that address aspects of a single topic or theme.
 Symposia are the scientific centerpiece of the meeting and will run concurrently with other technical sessions.